MohitKapoor19/Movie-Recommender-System/README.md

 # About this project:

-This is a streamlit web application that can recommend various kinds of similar movies based on an user interest.
+This is a web application that can recommend various kinds of similar movies based on an user interest.
 Here is a working demo of my project:

 * [Click here to watch the demo on YouTube](https://www.youtube.com/watch?v=gTy2vlySS_Q)